NovaMatthew/ConnectFour/README.md

 # ConnectFour
 ## What is this
-This is a console program for a connect four game.
-This will eventually become the backend for a mobile application version.
+This is a console program for a connect four game that will eventually become the backend for a mobile application version.

 ## How to run
 Clone this project, open in your IDE of choice, then run project from main file.